 So You Got a Job… is more whimsical.
 It holds out hope for redemption, even if that redemption comes from life in a heap of garbage.

 Vessel of the Garbage God and Goblin Cleaning Crew are lyric games that specifically focus on and incorporate trash as gameplay components.
 Whereas HōL and You Got a Job… make us think about trash, the others force players to actually engage with garbage.
 Incorporating real interaction facilitates a real change in thinking.
 Both games turn cleanup into play that reinforces the desired behaviors and perceptions.

-Vessel of the Garbage God encourages to be more mindful of what our society allows to become invisible.
+Vessel of the Garbage God encourages us to be more mindful of what our society allows to become invisible.
 Whether object or person, neither stops existing just because we can’t see it.

 Goblin Cleaning Crew also wants you to pay attention to garbage.
 Find the value in it.
 Don’t let it just be trash.

 All four games ask us to contemplate trash in a different way.
 HōL and You Got a Job… restrict that thinking to the game world, but Vessel of the Garbage God and Goblin Cleaning Crew attach it to reality.
 In doing so, they encourage us to be more mindful of discarded things’ presence, impact, and potential value.

 On facilitating and incentivizing character depth in TTRPG systems

 An overview of your rights and publishers’ responsibilities

 Acid Western roleplaying on the Lost Frontier